msolorio/project-ideas/readme.md

 - a hacking game where commands are entered into the terminal
 - an online store
 - a game of battleship
-- a came of cards like go fish
+- a game of cards like go fish
 - a website to showcase my music
 - a terminal
 - a simple to do list
-- an app that works with google maps to finds locations
+- an app that works with google maps to find locations
 - a musical composition app
 - a content management system
+- recreate Trello